Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-07-flexbox.md

 https://css-tricks.com/solved-with-css-dropdown-menus/

+## Footer

+You should design a footer.
+Use a class name for the footer container.

+The footer should arrange lists (ul) in a row using flexbox.

+The footer should also style the background and foreground colors in an appropriate way.
+You may need to change the link color to make it make sense in the context of the footer.
+Use the descendant selector to target these elements and override styles that need to be chnaged.

 ### Deliverable

 All of the code for the Navbar is in your framework css repo.

 Your readme documents Navbar.

+The code for your footers are added to your framework repo.

+Documentation for the footer added to your framework documentation.

 ### Due date